Using PVWatts for Preliminary Solar Production Estimates

 - Array Type: Select from Fixed (roof or ground mount), 1-Axis Tracking, or 2-Axis Tracking.

 - Input System Losses: This is a critical step for a realistic estimate.
-PVWatts defaults to a 14% derating factor, but you can click “Edit” to adjust individual loss categories like soiling, shading, wiring, and inverter clipping.
-While not a substitute for a full conductor sizing analysis, this provides a solid initial adjustment.
+PVWatts defaults to a 14% system losses value.
+On the PVWatts site you can edit detailed loss categories (soiling, shading, wiring, etc.) to see how they affect the total loss; however, inverter clipping is not an editable loss category in the system losses input — clipping is produced by the inverter model when the DC-to-AC ratio causes the predicted AC output to exceed the inverter nameplate rating.
+While not a substitute for a full conductor sizing analysis, adjusting these loss inputs provides a solid initial adjustment.

 - Adjust Advanced Parameters (Optional but Recommended): For a more refined estimate, you can modify the tilt angle, azimuth angle, and the DC to AC size ratio.
 Proper inverter sizing is key, and modeling a ratio between 1.1 and 1.3 is common practice to maximize energy harvest.